 1. The Winner in the MCAT Category – Princeton Review MCAT Ultimate Live Online

 Princeton Review has been around since 1981, which makes it one of the most established companies in the course prep market.
 They offer many MCAT preparation options, ranging from self-prep courses to more popular live online ones that come with extra online resources.
 There are also in-person boot camps where you can do your prep in the company of other students.

 The most popular option is the live online course.
 It lets you get the experience of a live classroom from the comfort of your own home, cafe, or library.
 This enables you to save many hours on commuting and focus on your studies.

-The Princeton Review Ultimate Live Online MCAT course is best for a couple of reasons:
+The Princeton Review Ultimate Live Online MCAT course is best for the following reasons:

 1. It provides the best value for money.
-There’s no other course that has so many features, books, live-instruction time and full-length practice tests.
-And all over this comes for around $2,000 (please check the price details below).
+There’s no other course that has so many features, books, live instruction time, and full-length practice tests.
+And all over this comes for around $2,649 (please check the price details below).